FAenX/RUSHA/README.md

 You can create containers using git post-recieve by pushing to a git bare repo in the server.

-When you create a new app via Rushiwa, the Cron job will pick it up and create Nginx virtual server config and a git bare repo where a user can push their application to.
+When you create a new app via applications, the Cron job will pick it up and create Nginx virtual server config and a git bare repo where a user can push their application to.

 When a user pushes code to the bare repo,  git post receive will run a docker script to either build and run a container or update an existing container.